ciberado/git-workshop/110-bare-repos.md

 ```

 * Remote annotations usually are attached to versions of the repo that are significant
-and should be share, so Alice also decides to push `v1` into the central repo
+and should be shared, so Alice also decides to push `v1` into the central repo

 ```bash
 git push origin v1